vicperdana/vicperdana.github.io/_posts/2022-02-02-kubernetes-pass-exam-with-ease.md

 ---
-layout: post
 title: "How to pass Kubernetes exams with ease*"
+excerpt_separator: "<!--more-->"
+layout: single
+toc: true
+categories:
+  - certification
+tags:
+  - kubernetes
-categories: certification
+  - certification
-author: Vic Perdana
 ---
 There are numerous articles / blog posts providing countless tips to pass your CKA / CKAD exam.
 A quick Internet search "tips to pass CKA CKAD exam" will render a total of 39,100 results under 0.45 seconds.
 There are many awesome tips you can find to pass the exams and I am sharing my personal journey achieving these certs as well as understanding the "why" of these exams which helped me appreciate the varous concepts introduced in Kubernetes.